 Bridge of Hope staff members are the hands and feet of Christ to the students and their families, serving them with genuine love, compassion and respect.
 They maintain relationships with the parents and children and offer them counsel, encouragement and, ultimately, give them hope.

 Through Bridge of Hope, God is enabling these children to become all they possibly can be, so they can one day be a blessing to many others throughout Asia.

 A beggar woman stood with a child in her arms, asking for something to eat.

 "Why are you exploiting this girl?!" the man in front of her charged.

-The man, a cook for a Gospel for Asia Bridge of Hope center, knew many beggars carry small children to entice larger handouts.
+He, a cook for a GFA-supported Bridge of Hope centre, knew many beggars carry small children to entice larger handouts.
 They use this tactic only to pocket most of the money for themselves.